-TrustFactory Client Issuing CA accepts certificate issuance requests directly from the Applicant or from RAs approved by the TrustFactory PA.
-TrustFactory Client Issuing CAs will communicate with approved RAs requesting certificate issuance using a pre-established trusted path.
-After satisfying itself that the verification checks have been successfully completed, the TrustFactory Client Issuing CA may generate and digitally sign the Certificate applied for.
+TrustFactory Client Issuing CA accepts certificate requests directly from the Applicant, through the Subscriber Management Portal, or from RAs approved by the TrustFactory PA.
+TrustFactory Client Issuing CAs will communicate with approved RAs through a pre-established trusted path (generally this is over a secure API).
+TrustFactory Client Issuing CA will only generate and digitally sign the Certificate applied for after all pre-requisite conditions have been met.